Everything You Need To Know About Toronto Laneway Suites!

 Why Should You Care About Laneway Suites As A Toronto Real Estate Investor?

-Building a two-bedroom Laneway Suite in Toronto can cost anywhere from $350 to $400 per square foot of hard costs.
-This means that for a 1,000-square-foot Laneway Suite, you could expect to spend at least $350,000 plus soft costs for a project like this.
+Constructing a two-bedroom Laneway Suite in Toronto comes with a price tag of around $350 to $400 per square foot in hard costs.
+So, for a 1,000-square-foot Laneway Suite, you’re looking at an investment of at least $350,000, plus additional soft costs.

-However, the investment is worth it when you consider the potential rental income.
-A two-bedroom Laneway Suite in Toronto can be rented out for a rate comparable to a two-bedroom condo, but costs half the price.
+But here’s the exciting part—this investment pays off big time when you factor in potential rental income.
+Renting out a two-bedroom Laneway Suite in Toronto can fetch rates comparable to a two-bedroom condo, at half the cost.

 What About Value Add?